TrueBlocks/trueblocks-core/src/apps/chifra/internal/state/README.md

   - Special blocks are detailed under chifra when --list.
   - Balance is the default mode.
 To select a single mode use none first, followed by that mode.
   - Valid parameters for --call include Solidity-like syntax: balanceOf(0x316b...183d), a four-byte followed by parameters: 0x70a08231(0x316b...183d), or encoded input data.
-  - You may specify multiple modes on a single line.
+  - You may specify multiple calls on a single line.
+Each will be called on each address.
 ```

 Data models produced by this tool: